The Ohio State University

 Check your financial aid status in your Student Center, accessible via Buckeye Link, regularly to ensure you have no outstanding To Do items.
 Your financial aid award will be displayed online when it is available.

-Accept any Office of Minority Affairs scholarships, Federal Direct Loans, Federal Work-Study, or Federal Perkins Loan you have been awarded in your Student Service Center, accessible via Buckeye Link.
+Accept any Office of Diversity and Inclusion scholarships, Federal Direct Loans, Federal Work-Study, or Federal Perkins Loan you have been awarded in your Student Service Center, accessible via Buckeye Link.

 Complete any promissory notes or entrance counseling requirements for any Federal Direct Loans or Federal Perkins Loans you have been awarded.